surbhi-nijhara/techtumblr/ms-sql-guide/doc_source/ms-sql-cdc-approaches.md

-# Primer on CDC Strategy in MS SQL Guide
+# Primer on CDC Strategy in MS SQL

 ## Purpose
 The purpose of this guide is to approach a common business problem of tracking changes to the tables in SQL server.